bangerth/helmholtz/readme.md

 * The program leaves behind a file called `<instance-folder>/<output-prefix>/solver_failure_signal.txt`.
 * The program writes the error message into a file `<instance-folder>/<output-prefix>/error.log`.
-These error messages look similar to the following one that resulted from an mesh input file that did not conform to the specifications:
+These error messages look similar to the following one that resulted from a mesh input file that did not conform to the specifications:
 ```
     ERROR Exception while computing for frequency 100000: